 - Smart grid development is an emerging global trend of power grid modernisation.
 CLP is one of the few power companies worldwide which develops smart grid in a vertically integrated approach, covering all aspects including power generation, transmission and distribution, as well as customer services.
 By integrating clean and sustainable power generation, leveraging advanced control and monitoring technologies, enhancing information and communications system, the new power system is capable of delivering low-carbon, reliable and efficient power service to customers.
 It can open up new opportunities to engage customers in energy saving and demand side management.
 CLP also applies data analytics to enhance customer services, operational efficiency, supply reliability, safety and power quality. - 11kV overhead line automatic restoration system: CLP applies smart technology to carry out real-time analysis to protect and control the power grid.
-When the 11kV overhead lines equipped with automatic restoration system are interfered by external factors such as lightning strikes or vegetation interference, the system will automatically isolate the faulty section, and shift to other sources for immediate supply restoration. - Intelligent transmission substations: CLP introduced two intelligent transmission substations, namely Eastern Road Substation and Chui Ling Road Substation, featuring the most advanced and automated equipment.
-Among all the smart features, the self-healing system can significantly shorten the power restoration time from several minutes to less than one second.
-This self-healing system has been proven useful and is widely deployed as standard requirement in all the new CLP transmission substations.
+When the 11kV overhead lines equipped with automatic restoration system are interfered by external factors such as lightning strikes or vegetation interference, the system will automatically isolate the faulty section, and shift to other sources for immediate supply restoration. - Intelligent transmission substations: CLP continuously introduces automated equipment in our transmission substations to enhance operational efficiency and supply reliability.
+Among all smart features, a selfhealing system can significantly shortening the power restoration time from several minutes to less than one second.
+This self-healing system is widely deployed as standard requirement in all new CLP transmission substations.